loftytopping/PyBox/docs/index.md

 > python Gas_simulation.py

-You will see a plot displaying the concentration of two compounds over time.
+If you are not in a Docker container, you will see a plot displaying the concentration of two compounds over time.
 To understand what this simulation has actually done, let us now discuss the repository structure.

 ### Directory layout